DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="appendchar"></a> CSimpleStringT::AppendChar

-Acrescenta um caractere a um existente `CSimpleStringT` objeto.
+Anexa um caractere a um objeto existente `CSimpleStringT` .

 ### <a name="syntax"></a>Sintaxe